There are many different nutrition and diet-related claims that are evidence-free.

 However, as previously mentioned, judging food by its saturated fat content requires nuance, and both the amount and type of saturated fatty acids are important.
 Yet some claims push the idea that any food which contains saturated fat is “bad” for you.

 While veganism is an understandable ethical choice for some people, some proponents of the diet use scaremongering and intellectual dishonesty to promote it.
-For example, their claims might be that we shouldn’t eat dairy or even salmon because it contains saturated fat.
+For example, their claims might be that we shouldn’t eat dairy or even oily fish because it contains saturated fat.

-Such assertions ignore the fact that many saturated-fat-containing foods are associated with improved or neutral health outcomes.
+Such assertions ignore the fact that many saturated-fat-containing foods are associated with positive or neutral health outcomes.

 For a quick example: